Ligand Pharmaceuticals (LGND) Stock Sinks As Market Gains: What You Should Know

-Ligand Pharmaceuticals will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.77, up 126.47% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $28.34 million, down 50.64% from the prior-year quarter.
+Investors will be hoping for strength from Ligand Pharmaceuticals as it approaches its next earnings release.
+In that report, analysts expect Ligand Pharmaceuticals to post earnings of $0.77 per share.
+This would mark year-over-year growth of 126.47%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $28.34 million, down 50.64% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.25 per share and revenue of $140.62 million.
-These totals would mark changes of +9.6% and -35.96%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.25 per share and revenue of $140.62 million, which would represent changes of +9.6% and -35.96%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Ligand Pharmaceuticals.
+It is also important to note the recent changes to analyst estimates for Ligand Pharmaceuticals.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Ligand Pharmaceuticals currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Ligand Pharmaceuticals currently has a Zacks Rank of #5 (Strong Sell).

-Valuation is also important, so investors should note that Ligand Pharmaceuticals has a Forward P/E ratio of 13.31 right now.
-This represents a discount compared to its industry's average Forward P/E of 19.03.
+Valuation is also important, so investors should note that Ligand Pharmaceuticals has a Forward P/E ratio of 13.1 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 18.89.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report